 The end result can be devastating.

 Among older adults, falls are the No. 1 cause of fatal and non-fatal injuries.
-In 2012, there were 2.4 million elder adults treated for non-fatal falls in hospital emergency rooms, and of those, 725,000 had to be hospitalized.
+Each year, there are about 2.4 million elder adults treated for non-fatal falls in hospital emergency rooms, and of those, 725,000 need to be hospitalized.

 The Centers for Disease Control and Prevention report approximately 1,800 people die annually as a result of injuries related to falls in nursing homes.
 Of those who died from a fall, nearly half were attributed to a traumatic brain injury.

 Even those who survive may be left permanently disabled, with a severely diminished quality of life than what they may have enjoyed before.
 Many suffer fractures of the hip, spine, forearm, leg, ankle, pelvis hand and upper arm.
 These kinds of injuries can accelerate mental and physical decline.

 The direct medical cost of falls among older adults is about $30 billion per year.

 Federal law requires nursing homes to conduct a fall risk assessment of each patient when they are first admitted using a Minimum Data Set.
 The goal is to identify if a patient is at heightened risk for a fall, and if so, to implement cautionary measures.
 Some of the possible risk factors include:

 - A history of falls;

 - Use of drugs in high-risk classes (antihypertensives, diuretics and hypoglycemics);

 - Use of assistive devices for transfer or movement;